kolbeyang/CampgroundReservationSite/docs/DesignDoc.md

 view-reservations.component
 - Uses the logi.service to get all purchased reservations for the logged-in user
 - allows the user to delete reservations that they've purchased

+calendar.component
+- handles the interactive calendar and user input

+map-detail.component
+- handles the interactive map and user input

 reservation.service
 - sends requests to the api to create, delete, update, and get reservations